 Therefore, not the subject you might talk about to your friends.
 In fact, we are so reluctant to talk about men’s health issues that it can take on average 7 years for a man to chat to his GP about these issues.

-Pelvic pain or dysfunction is not only associated with older and less active men it is something that may strike even the most athletic of persons.
-Athletes may develop symptoms related to their pevic floor as a result of their activity.
-Hip and groin problems are prolific in the amateur and elite football domain and poorly managed can lead to dysfunction in the pelvic region or lead to the development of CPP.
+Pelvic pain or dysfunction is not only associated with older and less active men. it is something that may strike even the most athletic of persons.
+Athletes and sporty people may develop symptoms related to their pevic floor as a result of their activity.
+Hip and groin problems are prolific in the amateur and elite football domain, and poorly managed can lead to dysfunction in the pelvic region or lead to the development of Chonic Pelvic Pain.

-Other conditions frequently seen at the Reading Men’s Health and Sporting Pelvis clinic include: chronic pelvic pain (CPP), prostatitis, erectile dysfunction (non-related prostate) and pudendal neuralgia.
+Other conditions frequently seen at the Core Body clinic include: chronic pelvic pain (CPP), prostatitis, erectile dysfunction (non-related prostate) and pudendal neuralgia.
 However, we are also able to treat patients with ongoing and poorly diagnosed hip and groin problems.
 Because of the close proximity of the hip, groin, lumbar spine (lower back) and pelvic girdle structures there is often a close association between these regions.
 Therefore, we have set up a specialist clinic to cater for the male pelvic girdle and the sporting pelvic population.

 Quite often patients attend the clinic with a known diagnosis or having had a surgical procedure.
 However, some patients may attend because of non-specific pelvic pain syndromes for which medical and surgical assessments have been unable to adequately assign a specific diagnosis.
 Combining our knowledge of pain and pelvic anatomy, coupled with our musculoskeletal and sports knowledge we are well placed to offer patients a solution to their problems.
 Our unique approach to Men’s health problems allows us to assess unresolved groin pain or pelvic pain syndromes that have not responded to conventional strengthening or manual therapies.
 The main problem for most patients attending the clinic is pain.
 However, these conditions may be accompanied by reduced libido, pain during sex or post ejaculation, or urinary dysfunction.
 On occasions there has been an exhaustive regime of testing and medical intervention with little impact on pain or dysfunction.